makerdao/community/governance/votes/Executive vote - November 16, 2022.md

 ---
-title: Template - [Executive Vote] Parameter Changes for RWA-007-A (Monetalis Clydesdale), Enable RETH-A DC-IAM, Urgent MANA-A Parameter Changes - November 16, 2022
+title: Template - [Executive Vote] Parameter Changes for RWA-007-A (Monetalis Clydesdale), Enable RETH-A DC-IAM, Housekeeping Changes - November 16, 2022
-summary: Parameter changes for Monetalis Clydesdale, activate the DC-IAM on rETH-A allowing DAI generation, urgent MANA-A parameter changes, housekeeping changes for RWA vaults and the chainlog.
+summary: Parameter changes for Monetalis Clydesdale, activate the DC-IAM on rETH-A allowing DAI generation, housekeeping changes for RWA vaults and the chainlog.
 date: 2022-11-16T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] Parameter Changes for RWA-007-A (Monetalis Clydesdale), Enable RETH-A DC-IAM, Urgent MANA-A Parameter Changes - November 16, 2022
+# [Executive Proposal] Parameter Changes for RWA-007-A (Monetalis Clydesdale), Enable RETH-A DC-IAM, Housekeeping Changes - November 16, 2022

 The Governance Facilitator(s), the Collateral Engineering Services Core Unit, and the Protocol Engineering Core Unit have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.